Dubai World Cup preview

 SEAN TRAVISS

-I arrived via Bahrain on Tuesday afternoon and after (trying to get) some sleep it was all systems go first thing Wednesday morning at silly o’clock as we all headed off to racecourse to watch the do some light trackwork ahead of the big meeting Saturday.
+I arrived via Bahrain on Tuesday afternoon and after (trying to get) some sleep it was all go first thing Wednesday morning at silly o’clock as we all headed off to racecourse to watch the horses do some light trackwork ahead of the big meeting Saturday.

-Photos were taken, old friendships from around the World renewed, many news ones made and coffee drunk as we discussed the big races, but what exactly did l find out – the names of some of the winners hopefully!
+Photos were taken, old friendships from around the World renewed, many ones made and coffee drunk as we discussed the big races, but what exactly did l find out – the names of some of the winners hopefully!

-The whole City appears geared for the racing with media from around the World in attendance backed up by celebrities, connections, and of course the horses trainers and jockeys, including a certain Frankie Dettori (remember him) who remains as popular as ever.
+The whole City appears geared for the racing with media from around the World in attendance backed up by celebrities, , and of course the horses trainers and jockeys, including a certain Frankie Dettori (remember him) who remains as popular as ever.
 Restaurants and bars remain buzzing, and I stayed up way too late for someone old enough to know better (whoops), but only the once and not a word has been typed while under the influence I promise.

 Moved to a new state of the art racecourse ay Meydan from 2010 onwards (can you believe the Grandstand is 1.5km in length), the main race is the finale (the Dubai World Cup itself), but there are eight supporting races starting with one for pure bred Arabians (which I will bypass thanks to my ignorance), four on the turf and four on the dirt, with plenty of European challengers to mull over, so we may as well (try to) deal with them in chronological order.